Knowledge Base S3 Sync

 Knowledge Base S3 Sync for Obsidian

-Bidirectional sync between your Obsidian vault and an S3-backed knowledge base.
-Built for small teams that want real-time collaboration features — live presence, team chat, hand-offs, and conflict resolution — all powered by a single S3 bucket.
+Bidirectional sync between your Obsidian vault and an S3-backed knowledge base with real-time live collaboration.
+Built for small teams that want Google Docs-style co-editing, team presence, chat, version history, and hand-offs:all powered by AWS serverless infrastructure.

 Features